Meliphaga

 Meliphaga is a genus of birds in the honeyeater family Meliphagidae.

 The genus was introduced by the English artist John Lewin in 1808.
 The name Meliphaga combines the Ancient Greek meli meaning "honey" and phagos meaning eating.
 The type species is Lewin's honeyeater (Meliphaga lewinii).

+In 2019 molecular phylogenetic studies found that Meliphaga was paraphyletic with the monotypic genus Oreornis, containing the orange-cheeked honeyeater, embedded within it.
+To created monophyletic genera, the genus was split up and species moved into the resurrected genera Territornis and Microptilotis, leaving just three species in Meliphaga.
+In 2025 the AviList team instead adopted a broader Meliphaga that contained 17 species and included the orange-cheeked honeyeater.